yu-cheng-kuo-28/tcp-sockets-cpp-ubuntu/README.md

 # tcp-sockets-cpp-ubuntu

-(Still in progress) Trying to build up a chat application leveraging *TCP sockets* & *multithreading* with *C++* on Ubuntu
+Built a basic TCP sockets connection between the server (Ubuntu VPS) and the client (laptop).
+Implemented solutions to deadlocks, producer-consumer problem, & readers-writers problem with C++ and inter-thread communication

 ----

-(1) Progress

-#### Progress Now: Built a basic TCP sockets connection between the server (Ubuntu VPS) and the client (laptop).
-Implemented solutions to deadlocks, producer-consumer problem, & readers-writers problem with C++ and inter-thread communication

 ### Technical Articles regarding this side project: